cloudfoundry/bosh-windows-stemcell-builder/README.md

 ### Notes

-If the build fails, manual deletion of the 'packer-vmware-iso' VM and 'packer-vmware-iso' datastore directory may be required.
+If the build fails, manual deletion of the `packer-vmware-iso` VM and `packer-vmware-iso` datastore directory may be required.

 Known working version of Concourse is [v1.6.0](http://concourse.ci/downloads.html#v160).